 These policies are often referred to as Non Med or No Medical exam life insurance.

-However, there have been a few companies recently that have offered a million dollar non medical exam option.
+there have been a few companies recently that have offered a million dollar non medical exam option.
 Principal Life offers no exam life insurance 1 million dollar policies.
 This is 50% more coverage than most of the no medical exam life insurance companies on the market.

 How to Get the Cheapest Life Insurance Rate